You'll save even more time with Byrdseed.TV's ever-growing libary!

 • Always, always, always start by watching classrooms.

 • Note the most obvious problems.
-(They will be obvious!)
+(And they will be obvious!)

 • Build your professional development around solving those problems.